 - 3. Remove door by tilting forward and lifting door off bottom hinge.
 Retain shoulder washers; they will be reused. - 4.
-Remove three screws from hinge holes on the opposite side.
+Remove four screws from hinge holes on the opposite side.
 Reinstall into holes where the hinge was removed.
 Take care not to scratch cabinet.

-Remove bottom hinge:
+Remove and reinstall bottom hinge:

-1. Remove bottom hinge from cabinet.
+1. Remove bottom hinge from cabinet by removing three screws.

-2. Remove corresponding screws on opposite side of cabinet.
-On some models there may be a nut behind one or both screws on either side.
+- 2. Remove corresponding screws on opposite side of cabinet. - 3.
+Flip hinge plate over and reinstall on opposite side.